Dickinson Theatres: History

 In 1920, company founder Glen W. Dickinson, Sr quit the family business –a Ford dealership in Brookfield, Missouri specializing in tractors—to purchase a small two-screen theatre in a booming agricultural college town.
 The Dickinson Marshall Theatre in Manhattan, Kansas was christened in November 1920 as the first of many Dickinson Theatres.

-After overwhelming success with his first venture in the motion picture exhibition, Dickinson soon added a second market to his circuit.
+After success with his first venture in the motion picture exhibition, Dickinson soon added a second market to his circuit.
 The Dickinson Bowersock Theatre sprung up in a booming college town less than 2 hours away in Lawrence, Kansas.

 It wasn't long after when a second Lawrence theatre was opened, and within a brief period of time, the fledgling circuit had expanded its size and scope to include theatres in Junction City, Ellsworth, Beloit, and Great Bend, Kansas.
 He also added a theatre in Springfield, Missouri.

 By 1931, Dickinson Theatres had grown to parent 26 theatres and continued to expand.
 It was at that time Dickinson decided to relocate the company office to Lawrence, Kansas.

 In 1946, the company branched out to introduce its first drive-in theatre.
 The first Dickinson drive-in opened in Pittsburg, Kansas and was followed in 1948 by the construction of the 81 Drive-In Theatre in Salina, Kansas, the Shawnee Drive-In in Shawnee, Kansas and the Leawood Drive-In Theatre in Leawood, Kansas.

 Company expansion and diversification continued under the operation of Glen W. Dickinson, Jr. as theatres sprung up in Waterloo, Iowa, Quincy, Illinois, Monroe, Missouri, Noel, Missouri, Anderson, Missouri, and Branson, Missouri.
 Property was also purchased near a little-known town called Overland Park, Kansas, with contract and the dream to build Dickinson's finest theatre.

 After more expansion, the company decided to move Dickinson's corporate headquarters to Kansas City's suburban Mission, Kansas.
 At that time, the small city only included a filling station, barber shop, taxi service and bicycle rental shop.

 The next ten years became very important for Dickinson Theatres, as the construction of a major motor hotel complex, the Glenwood Manor Motor Hotel, began at 95th and Metcalf, just a short distance away from what would be Dickinson's "Flagship" Glenwood Theatre, already in construction.
-In 1966, the Glenwood Theatre opened with the Midwest Premiere of the popular movie "Is Paris Burning?"
+In 1966, the Glenwood Theatre opened with the Midwest premiere of the popular movie Is Paris Burning?

 The "new" Glenwood Theatre received instant recognition for movie theatre comfort, quality and design.
 Its overwhelming popularity with the public and film companies soon warranted the construction of additional screens and expansion to the complex.

 The decade of the 60's also marked the passing of the company's founder, Glen W. Dickinson, Sr. in 1963.
 The company was passed on to Glen W. Dickinson, Jr. who would go on to run the theatre chain for the next 20 years.